spencer4404/bash-excersizes/README.md

-# bash-excersizes
+# Bash Code Excersizes

-Assignment one from ECE 322 class
+A collection of bash excersizes I completed during the Fall 2024 semester.

-Includes various bash/awk code examples and a bigger program at the end (ex22)
+At the end is a bigger, more complex excersize (ex22)